kevraydev/wall-e-app/README.md

 A joystick app for controlling Wall-e Robot, made with Vue.js (Quasar Framework).
 Uses the nippleJs joystick library.

+# On Raspberry
+You will need to setup the following:
+(update first) sudo apt-get update && upgrade sudo apt-get install python3-flask
+(if using camera) sudo apt-get install python3-opencv

 ## Install the dependencies
 ```bash
 yarn